Committees and Advisory BoardsClick here for Advisory Board Application - Click here for Advisory Boards Openings

 The purpose of the Board of Trustees shall be to govern the Library consistent with the law and the duly adopted Resolutions of the Board of County Commissioners.
 The Board consists of five and not more than 15 members who must reside within Josephine County.
 This Board meets the second Tuesday of every third month at 5:30 in the Ben Bones Room.

-The duty of the Mining Advisory Board is to advise the Board of Commissioners of the environmental problems, concerns of the timber industry, illegal mining on private and government lands, on mining ventures of large corporations and how these activities can affect the citizens of Josephine County, and other matters related to mining as deemed appropriate.
+The duty of the MAC is to advise the Board of Commissioners of the environmental problems, concerns of the timber industry, illegal mining on private and government lands, on mining ventures of large corporations and how these activities can affect the citizens of Josephine County, and other matters related to mining as deemed appropriate.

-The Advisory Committee is composed of up to nine members, each of which must be a resident of Josephine County.
-The duties of the Special Transportation Advisory Committee are to advise regarding the opportunities to coordinate Special Transportation Fund (STF) and Special Transportation Operating (STO) moneys and STF and STO funded projects with other transportation program and services to avoid duplication and gaps in service.
+The STAC comprises up to nine members, each of which must be a resident of or work within Josephine County.
+The duties of the Special Transportation Advisory Committee are to advise regarding the opportunities to coordinate Special Transportation Fund (STF) and Special Transportation Operating (STO) moneys and STF- and STO-funded projects with other transportation programs and services to avoid duplication and gaps in service.
+The STAC is also responsible for the review and prioritization of funding recommendations to the BCC through the Statewide Transportation Improvement Fund (STIF) and STIF discretionary funding.

 The Rogue Valley Area Commission on Transportation (RVACT) is an advisory committee to the Oregon Transportation Committee (OTC) representing the Rogue Valley area of Oregon.